apartresearch/Integer_Addition/README.md

-# offical Understanding Integer Addition in Transformers
+# Offical Understanding Integer Addition in Transformers
-### by Philip Quirke Fazl Barez
+### by Philip Quirke and Fazl Barez

 Understanding the inner workings of machine learning models like Transformers is vital for their safe and ethical use.